 - On all type of lifts, both outdoor and indoor.
-It doesn’t matter if you take a chairlift, a gondola or ski lift, it’s important you keep your mask on.
-For example to avoid to touch your nose unintentionally.
+It doesn’t matter if you take a chairlift, a gondola, or a ski lift, it’s important you keep your mask on, for example, to avoid touching your nose unintentionally.

-- While queueing, both outdoor and indoor.
-This is important because sometimes it’s can be difficult to keep the distance while queueing to take the lift.
+- While queueing, both outdoors and indoors.
+This is important because sometimes it can be difficult to keep a distance while queueing to take the lift.

-- Of course, in any indoor facility, like bars, restaurant, toilets, etc. This may be mandatory and you can remove your mask only once seated.
+- Of course, in any indoor facility, like bars, restaurants, toilets, etc. This may be mandatory and you can remove your mask only once seated.

-Keep your gloves on during lifts rides (e.g. chairlifts, gondolas, etc).
+Keep your gloves on during lift rides (e.g. chairlifts, gondolas, etc.).
 Avoid, as much as possible, touching common surfaces on lift rides with your hands.
 Do not touch your face with your gloves.

 If you can choose between a closed lift (like a gondola) or an open lift (like a ski lift), always opt for the open one.

-While enjoying the outdoor, either skiing or sledging, you can remove your mask but remember to keep your distance from others.
+While enjoying the outdoors, either skiing or sledging, you can remove your mask but remember to keep your distance from others.
 If the local regulations on how to protect yourself from COVID-19 in ski resorts are not clear to you, ask a dedicated staff member on the slope or call a helpline.

 “Safety doesn’t happen by accident”

 Try to bring your own food.
-Of course, if it’s -10 eating outside is not so appealing, however, if you can “afford” to eat outside, maybe with a nice view over the valley, would be the safest way to enjoy your meal.
+Of course, if it’s very cold eating outside it’s not so appealing, however, if you can “afford” to eat outside, maybe with a nice view over the valley, it would be the safest way to enjoy your meal.

-If you to to a restaurant you must comply with the local regulations.
-For example you must register your visit either on paper or via special apps.
-In this way, it’s easier to track people in case of need.
+If you go to a restaurant you must comply with the local regulations.
+For example, you must register your visit either on paper or via a special app.
+This way, it’s easier to track people in case of need.